PrernaPriya6/IncubyteTaskSweetShopManagementSystem/Incubyte_Task_1-master/README.md

 - Rest of the Screenshots are attached in screenshots folder
 ## Author

-Preksha Divraniya
+Prerna Priya
-This project is built as part of the Incubyte TDD Kata Assessment.
+This project is built as part of the Incubyte Assessment.